News, awards, writing and ideas

 Writing and research

-Journal cover of Information Design Journal 24.3, 2018 shows a white cover side-on, with a technical illustrations on the front, and the text 'idj' in large white bold letters at the top
+Journal cover of Information Design Journal 26.1, 2021 shows a white cover side-on, with a colour photograph of a health card, and the text 'idj' in large white bold letters at the top

 Writing and research